UbiquityRobotics/ubiquity_main/install_virtualization.md

    ![lubuntu_prepare](install_images/lubuntu_prepare.png)

-   Please do *NOT* check off either `Download updates while installing Lubuntu` or `Install third-party software for graphics and Wi-Fi hadware, Flash, MP3 and other media`.
+   Please do *NOT* check off either `Download updates while installing Lubuntu` or `Install third-party software for graphics and WiFi hardware, Flash, MP3 and other media`.
    Leave both of these check boxes unchecked.

    Now you can click on the `[Continue]` button.